livetrails/targetj/README.md

 1. TargetJ.tApp.stop(): Stops the application.
 2. TargetJ.tApp.start(): Restarts the application
 3. TargetJ.tApp.throttle: Slows down the application.
 This represents the pause in milliseconds before starting another TargetJ task cycle.
 It is zero by default.
 4. TargetJ.tApp.debugLevel: Logs information about the TargetJ task cycle and its efficiency.
 It is zero by default.
-Set it to 1 to log any cycle that takes more than 10ms and 2 to log the name of the caller of each cycle.
+Set it to 1 to log the name of the caller of each cycle.
 5. Use `t()` to find an object from the browser console using its `oid`.
 6. Inspect all the vital properities using `t(oid).bug()`.